Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Safe barn lime (calcium carbonate / ag lime) will not hurt chickens if used correctly.
 “Correctly” means it is sprinkled under the bedding (not mixed in) and all dust is allowed to settle before birds return.
 The only risk is from dust inhalation (which affects you, too) or if they were to eat large amounts of it.

 Yes.
 Dolomite lime is calcium carbonate with magnesium added.
+According to BackYardHerds, “Dolomitic or calcitic lime is completely totally safe for chickens and other animals.”
 It is also a non-caustic carbonate and is safe to use in a chicken coop with the same application methods and precautions as regular barn lime.

 Yes.
 Pelletized lime is the same safe calcium carbonate, just formed into pellets to reduce dust.
-It’s very safe and excellent for use in outdoor chicken runs.
+It is very safe and excellent for use in outdoor chicken runs.
 For inside the coop, the traditional powdered lime is more effective at absorbing moisture from the floor.

 Yes.
 Waukesha barn lime is safe for chickens when used correctly.
 It is a brand of ground limestone (calcium carbonate, CaCO₃) and is safe to use as a drying layer under your bedding, provided you follow all dust precautions.